Achievable logoAchievable logo

 Washer method; vertical axis of rotation

-Because the axis of revolution is vertical, our functions must be in terms of y:
+Because the axis of revolution is vertical, write both curves as x in terms of y.

 x=y3+1